chenkp98/BridgeAPT/README.md

 ## Output Files

-After running `bridgeapt-analyze`, the output directory structure is as follows:
+After running `TransApt-analyze`, the output directory structure is as follows:

 ```
 output/